CuriousLocky/swpp202001-team10/doc/progress report Sprint 1.md

 ### Comments

-I wasn't able to implement the case were the two operands are of non-constant integers.
+I wasn't able to implement the case were the two operands are of non-constant non-equal integers.
 There was no class supporting the cast.

 ## Malloc to alloca